puppetlabs/puppet-specifications/language/expressions.md

-* A function may be called using any of the three styles (statement style is restricted to a given list of functions, see below) - there is no difference in evaluation between them - only syntactical differences, and the varying support for calls without no arguments, and passing an optional lambda.
+* A function may be called using any of the three styles (statement style is restricted to a given list of functions, see below) - there is no difference in evaluation between them - only syntactical differences, and the varying support for calls without arguments, and passing an optional lambda.
-* Functions that are declared (in their 3x plugin logic) to be R-Value functions produce a value, those  that that are declared to be statements produce `undef` as their result.
+* Functions that are declared (in their 3x plugin logic) to be `:rvalue` functions produce a value, those  that that are declared to be `:statement` produce `undef` as their result.
 * The 4x function API (for plugin Ruby functions) do not make a distinction between r-value and statement type, they all produce a value, and a function should produce Ruby nil (mapped to undef) if no other valid return value is suitable.
-* A function call is never an L-value (a function can not produce something that is assignable)
+* A function call is never an L-value (a function can not produce something that is assignable).

 **Parameters**